LvChengbin/sequence/README.md

 ### Sequence.any( steps, interval = 0 )

 To run the steps in sequence until one of them succeeded and a resolved Promise object will be returned.
-If all the steps executed failed, a rejected Promise object will be returned.
+If all the steps executed failed, a rejected Promise object will be returned, and if the steps is empty, a rejected Promise will be returned.

 ```js
 Sequence.one( [